vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ```

 ###### Warehouse Service [Blueprint][apache aries osgi blueprint] [JPA] Section
-In the [JPA] section I initialize the [DAO] of the products passing the Entity Manager - handled by the [Aries][apache aries jpa] framework - and configuring the transaction policy (in order to use the `transaction` tag I had to import the namespace `http://aries.apache.org/xmlns/transactions/v1.0.0`)
+In the [JPA] section the [DAO] of the products is initialized with the Entity Manager - handled by the [Aries][apache aries jpa] framework - and the transaction policy (in order to use the `transaction` tag it's needed to import the namespace `http://aries.apache.org/xmlns/transactions/v1.0.0`) is set
 ```xml
 <bean id="productDao" class="it.ninjatech.warehouse.dao.ProductDao">
 	<jpa:context unitname="warehouse_pu" property="entityManager"/>